vault27/Foundation/ospf.md

 - Process ID - it has local significance, it is better to use the same ID on all devices
 - Timers, maybe it is better to harden them

+## Two OSPF links between sites via IPSec link

+- In order to make one link primary - we need to change its cost: either directly via interface command, on indirectly via changing bandwidth

 ## Data centre CLOS specifics

 - All routers are in area 0